A note on the duals of skew constacyclic codes: Appendix: some bounds for the Hamming distance of some skew codes

-~\\ ``$\Leftarrow$''\ Note that $rank\left( V_{[n]_s}^{Id}(w,w^2,\dots,w^{[n]_s-1}) \right)=[n]_s$ implies by $(*)$ that $w^{j-i}\not=1$ for any $i,j$ such that $0\leq i< j\leq [n]_s-1$.
+``$\Leftarrow$''\ Note that $rank\left( \mathcal{M} \right)=[n]_s$ implies by $(\#)$ that $w^{j-i}\not=1$ for any $i,j$ such that $0\leq i< j\leq [n]_s-1$.
 Thus $q^{[k]_s}-1=ord(w)> [n]_s-1$, i.e. $[n]_s\leq q^{[k]_s}-1$. \end{proof}

-Finally, let us give here an application of the above arguments to obtain a lower bound for the distance of a skew constacyclic code by finding roots of polynomials in $\F_q[x]$ instead of $\F_q[t;\theta]$.
+By way of example, let us give here an application of the above arguments to obtain a lower bound for the minimum Hamming distance of skew constacyclic codes by finding roots of polynomials in $R'$ instead of $R$.